CleanCut/rusty_engine/scenarios/road_race.md

 ## Game Over

 First, at the very _top_ of the `game_logic function let's stop the game if we have lost.
 1. If `game_state.lost` is `true` then `return` from the game logic function.
-This will effectively "pause" everything, since none of the rest of our game logic will run.
+This will effectively "pause" everything since none of the rest of our game logic will run.

 ```rust
 // Don't run any more game logic if the game has ended